Fox's Book of Martyrs

 government were now all in motion.
 An army of ten or twelve thousand men, under

-the defeat of the English; the only fear of the king was that the foreigners
+the English; the only fear of the king was that the foreigners hearing of the

-hearing of the advance of the Burmese troops, would be so alarmed as to flee on
+advance of the Burmese troops, would be so alarmed as

 "At